ImplFerris/esp32-book/src/core-concepts/pwm/index.md

 If a PWM signal has a frequency of 50Hz, it means it completes 50 cycles in one second.

+In the next chapter, we will go in depth into the PWM and timer.

 <script>
   const pwmCanvas = document.getElementById('pwmCanvas');